igarg2001/Floating-Point-Multiplier/README.md

 # Floating-Point-Half-Precision-Multiplier (16-bit)

-## The multiplier usies Radix-4 Booth's Multiplication ALgorithm
+## The multiplier usies Radix-4 Booth's Multiplication Algorithm

 ## Made as part of the Course Assignment for CSF342: Computer Architecture